-- New products launched in the market as infringement threat
+- Lastly, new products launched in the market as infringement threat

-The study is beneficial for everyone in technology/product life cycle – R&D companies, Commercial entities, Law Firms; while the preferred Watch Type are Technical (FTO/Infringement), Prosecution and Commercial (Market) watch.
+The study is beneficial for everyone in technology or product life cycle.
+For example, R&D companies, Commercial entities, Law Firms.
+While, the preferred Watch Type are Technical (FTO and/or infringement), Prosecution and Commercial (Market) watch.

 Key Trends Identified:

-- Emerging assignees and Inventors in last few years with promising innovation
+- Firstly, emerging assignees and Inventors in last few years with promising innovation

-- Patent reassignments to determine key technology holders
+- Secondly, patent reassignments to determine key technology holders

-- Institutes/Universities leading research to approach for technology transfer
+- Thirdly, institutes and/or Universities leading research to approach for technology transfer

 - Generating expertise maps for cross-licensing goals

-- Strategizing collaborations from information on litigation proceedings, success of appeals etc.
+- Lastly, strategizing collaborations from information on litigation proceedings and success of appeals etc.

-How Sagacious IPs Patent & Market Monitoring in Commercialization/Licensing helped a European Leader in the field of Smart Wearables
+How Sagacious IPs Patent and Market Monitoring in Commercialization or Licensing helped a European Leader in the field of Smart Wearables

 - Recent developments on the basis of tech maps